A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Numerical results

 \subsection{Parallel scaling}

-After obtaining an intuition how Paralpha converges and verifying the effectiveness of our adaptive strategy for selecting $\alpha_k$, we now measure the actual speedup of the method for our two equations and the three different thresholds $10^{-5}$, $10^{-9}$, $10^{-12}$.
-The idea is to compare the execution time of $64$ sequential steps solving the collocation problem via diagonalization of $\vect{Q}$ to Paralpha, handling $L =1,2,..., 64$ time-steps at once.
-In other words, Paralpha is used as a parallel solver for a block of $L$ steps and repeatedly applied in a sequential way until all the $64$ time-steps are covered.
+We now measure the actual speedup of the method for our two equations and the three different thresholds $10^{-5}$, $10^{-9}$, $10^{-12}$.
+The idea is to compare the execution time of $64$ sequential steps solving the collocation problem via diagonalization of $\vect{Q}$ to the parallel method, handling $L =1,2,..., 64$ time-steps simultaneously.
+More precisely, our method is used as a parallel solver for a block of $L$ steps and repeatedly applied sequentially, like a moving window, until capturing all the $64$ time steps.
 For each run, $\Delta T = T_{64}/64$ was fixed while $L$ varies (see table~\ref{tab:table2} for details).
-The number of spatial and temporal discretization points are chosen in a way so that the method does not overresolve in space nor time (see table~\ref{tab:table2} for details).
-Note that the timings do not include the startup time, the setup nor output times.
+The number of spatial and temporal discretization points is chosen in a way so that the method does not over-resolve in space or time (see table~\ref{tab:table2} for details).
+Thus, the tolerance is coupled to $M$, simply because there is no point in trying to achieve low errors without deploying a higher-order method both in space and time~\cite{MinionEtAl2015}.
+Note that the timings do not include the startup time, the setup, nor the output times.

 The linear system solver used for the test runs is GMRES with a relative stopping tolerance $\tau$.
-An advantage of using an iterative solver in a sequential run is that $\tau$ can be just a bit smaller than the desired threshold we want to reach on our domain, otherwise it would unnecessarily prolong the runtime.
-However, this is not the case when choosing a relative tolerance $\widetilde{\tau}$ for the linear solver within Paralpha (see algorithm~\ref{alg:alphas}, figure~\ref{fig:advection64} and section~\ref{sec:sande}).
-On the one hand, Paralpha benefits strongly from having a small $\widetilde{\tau}$ in general since it plays a key role in the convergence, as we saw in lemma~\ref{lemma:ultimate}.
-On the other hand, the linear solver then needs more iterations and execution time $T_\mathrm{sol, par}$ is higher, cf.~\ref{sec:sande}.
-As a result, this is indeed a drawback when using Paralpha and has to be kept in mind.
+An advantage of using an iterative solver in a sequential run is that $\tau$ can be just a bit smaller than the desired threshold we want to reach on our domain, otherwise, it would unnecessarily prolong the runtime.
+However, this is not the case when choosing a relative tolerance $\widetilde{\tau}$ for the linear solver within our method for inner systems (see algorithm~\ref{alg:alphas}, figure~\ref{fig:advection64} and section~\ref{sec:sande}).
+On one hand, the method strongly benefits from having a small $\widetilde{\tau}$ in general since it plays a key role in the convergence, as mentioned in lemma~\ref{lemma:ultimate}, but on the other hand, the linear solver needs more iterations, thus execution time $T_\mathrm{sol, par}$ is higher, cf.~\ref{sec:sande}.
+As a result, this is indeed a drawback when using the parallel method and has to be kept in mind.